 CFA® program partners

 CFA Institute® partners with globally diverse, high profile institutions who cover a significant portion of the CFA Program Candidate Body of Knowledge TM and who embrace the CFA Institute Code of Ethics and Standards of Professional Conduct in their degree programs.
-Recognition as a CFA Program Partner provides a signal to potential students, current students, and the marketplace that the university curriculum is closely tied to professional practice and is well suited to preparing students to sit for the CFA exams.
+Recognition as a CFA Program Partner provides recognition that the university curriculum is closely tied to professional practice and is well suited to preparing students to sit for the CFA exams.

 The University of Sydney is recognised as a program partner through the Bachelor of Commerce (majoring in Finance) degree program.
 In addition to the Finance major, it is also recommended that students complete the free online learning module, Ethics and Standards of Practice available through the CFA Institute.

-For further information refer to the CFA Program® Partners information on the Business School website.
+For further information students should refer to the CFA Program® Partners information on the Business School website.